 - a.
 Slander (Rev 2:9)

 - i.
 Cannibals

 - ii.
 Incest

-- iii.
-Threat to National Security

 - b.
 Social Seduction (Rev 3:14-22)

 III.
 Conclusion

 a.
 If our interpretations of Revelation do not take this struggle seriously, we rob the first century Christians of a Revelation that truly impacts their lives-for these are real people, at a real time, going through real struggles.